 recto lines 5-7 = Draguet, CSCO 293, p.
 145 (Syriac Logos 10): “Pay attention to yourself.
 Do not let your body wither so that the vain glory could steal you.”

 recto lines 7-17 = Draguet, CSCO 293, p.
 162-163 (Syriac Logos 11): “If you take from the mysteries of the oblation, guard yourself against every wicked thought so that you do not take your condemnation.
 If a fantasy is tempting you during the night, guard your mind during the day etc.”

 recto lines 17-22 = Sauget, “La double recension,” p.
 355: “Do not quit if you fight against the passion, but throw yourself in front of God, saying with all your heart: ‘Help me, I am a wretched person because I am not able to stand it,’ and he will readily help you.”

 recto lines 22-24 = Draguet, CSCO 293, p.
 19 (Syriac Logos 5): “Constrain yourself through the work of your hands and the fear of God will abide in you.”

 recto line 24-verso line 7 = Draguet, CSCO 293, p.
 21-23 (Syriac Logos 5): “Accustom your tongue to say: ‘Forgive me!’ and humility will come to you.
 Keep these three things every time you sit in your cell: the hand-work, the reciting and the prayer etc.”

 verso lines 7-13 = Draguet, CSCO 293, p.
-25 (Syriac Logos 5): “Do not be gluttonous so that your first sins not to be renewed in you etc.”
+25 (Syriac Logos 5): “Do not be gluttonous so that your former sins shall not be renewed in you again etc.”

 verso lines 13-16 = Draguet, CSCO 293, p.
 26 (Syriac Logos 5): “Constrain yourself and make many prayers with tears and God will have mercy on you and he will strip you from the old man that sins.”